-However, since there is already discontinuity at branching points, we allow each segment between branching points in the main branch have different geometries to further optimize the structure.
-Therefore, segment AC, CD, DF and FH can have different optimal geometries.
-All these branches are CPW.
-There are two channels and each of them has one transmitter.
-Channel 1 is at frequency of 10GHz and has four receivers at port 2, 3, 4 and 5 receiving signal from the transmitter at port 1.
-Channel 2 is at frequency of 20GHz and has two receivers at port 6 and 7 receiving signal from the transmitter at port 8.
-Table 3 shows the synthesized geometries of each segment and table 4 shows the synthesized value of the coupling capacitor at each port.
+We synthesize an RF interconnection with branches in this section.
+In this experiment, the impedances of all the transceivers are $1000\Omega$ and we assume perfect terminations.
+The minimum SNR is set to 15dB.
+The transmitter input voltage is 1.8v.
+In Figure 9 we show one example of branched RF interconnects.
+The structure has one main interconnect branch and three sub branches.
+Segments AC, CD, DF and FH can have different optimal geometries.
+There are two channels.
+Channel 1 is at 10GHz and has four receivers at port 2, 3, 4 and 5 receiving signal from the transmitter at port 1.
+Channel 2 is at 20GHz and has two receivers at port 6 and 7 receiving signal from the transmitter at port 8.
+Table 2 shows the synthesized geometries of each segment and table 3 shows the synthesized value of the coupling capacitor at each port.
 From the results we can see the synthesized values for each segments are different.
 For segments shared by signal paths such as CD and DF, signal wire width and shield width are large to reduce the attenuation of the signal.
 Sub-branch segments have smaller signal width and shield width, but the spacing between them can be large to match the impedance at the branching points.
 For each channel, the transmitter has the largest coupling capacitor compared to receivers, and receivers farther from the transmitters has larger coupling capacitors than those closer to the transmitters.

 We further carry out SPICE simulation to verify the results.
-The amplitudes of signal at each receiver from both SPICE simulation and the proposed model are shown in table 4.
+The amplitudes of signal at each receiver from both SPICE simulation and the proposed model are shown in table 3.
 We can see the results of our model closely match those from SPICE simulation.
-In Figure 12, we show the waveforms at transmitter 1 and receivers 2 and 5 from SPICE simulation.
-Port 5 is farthest from port 1 and its signal amplitude is just enough to meet 15dB minimum requirement.
-The signal amplitude at port 2 is slightly larger because it is closer to the transmitter.

-4. CONCLUSION AND DISCUSSIONS
+CONCLUSION AND DISCUSSIONS 4.

-Multi-channel communication with multiple transceivers can be modeled as multi-port lossy transmission lines.
-To efficiently analyze and design such interconnection, we first developed an efficient model with linear complexity to compute the voltages of multi-port transmission line, and then derived closed-form models for the amplitudes of signal and reflection noise to efficiently compute the SNR.
+Multi-channel multi-port transmission lines that transmit signals via high-frequency carriers have been used for highspeed high-bandwidth intra-chip and inter-chip communications.
+To efficiently analyze and design such transmission line, we first developed an efficient model with linear complexity to compute the voltages of multi-port transmission line, and then derived closed-form models for SNR at receivers.
 We also proposed figures of merit to minimize the distortion in signal phase and amplitude.
 Experiments show that the SNR model is accurate compared to SPICE simulation and signal distortion FOMs are effective.
-The proposed SNR model and distortion FOMs can be applied to any multi-band multiport transmission lines using high frequency carriers, and to periodical signaling such as clock.
-We applied our models to automatic synthesis of the CPW geometries and capacitive couplers for branched multi-channel multi-port RF interconnection.
+We applied our models to automatic synthesis of the CPW geometries and capacitive couplers for branched multi-channel multiport RF interconnect.
 We minimized the total interconnect area under the constraints of SNR and signal distortion.
 The solutions are verified with time-domain transient simulations.
 Compared to the published manual designs, the synthesized solutions can save up to 80% chip area.
-The complexity and large difference in the various optimized solutions demonstrate the necessity and effectiveness of the automatic synthesis process.
-For future work, we plan to extend our models to further consider active devices and apply these models to other communication interconnection schemes and clock design.
+The complexity and large difference in the various optimized solutions demonstrate the necessity and effectiveness of our models and the automatic synthesis process.